Fullscreen

 lib/wiki-plugins/wikiplugin_font.php

-That file should be a PHP file defining the function:
+That file should be a PHP file defining both functions:

 function wikiplugin_font($data,$params) {}